sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 $ git submodule add https://github.com/sergeyklay/gohugo-theme-ed.git themes/ed
 ~~~

-At this point you should navigate inside your Ed project folder and stay there until further notice:
+At this point you should navigate inside your site project folder and stay there until further notice:

 Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `ed`:

 ~~~ toml
 theme = "ed"
 ~~~

+Take a look inside the `themes/ed/exampleSite` folder.
+You'll find a file called `config.toml`.
+Feel free to use it as a reference for your site's configuration.

 If you don't get any errors, Ed should work at this point.
 To see if Ed is working properly we will take advantage of Hugo's built in server.
 You can build the first version of your site and run the Hugo server at the same time by entering: